 The Branford Historical Society cautions that Taft probably only visited the Thimbles as a Yale student, though ConneticutHistory claims Taft had a summer home there for two years in the 1900s.

 Rutherford B. Hayes did visit Branford as president.
 His grandfather was born in Branford, and his great-grandfather had built the Totoket Hotel on Main Street.
 In 1889, President Hayes came to Branford to see the hotel his great-grandfather built.
 The townspeople presented him with an axe made by his great-grandfather at a reception outside the hotel.

 The Totoket Hotel has long disappeared, but you can still visit the Thimble Islands.

 Bar Harbor, Maine

 President William Howard Taft’s summer White House started out in Beverly, Mass.
-His staff ran the government from borrowed offices in downtown Beverly for four summers.
+For four summers, his staff ran the government from borrowed offices in downtown Beverly.

 Taft’s first hostess in the city got sick and tired of Secret Service interference, nosy tourists and the hubbub surrounding the president.
 She told Taft not to come back at all.
-She said she’d tear down the house, located at Lynch Park.
+She even threatened to tear down the house, located at Lynch Park.
 Instead, she cut it in pieces, floated it across the harbor to Marblehead and left Taft to move to a new house in the neighborhood.

 Taft then announced with great fanfare in July of 1910 that he would make an extended trip to Maine.
 With stops planned for Eastport, Bangor, Ellsworth, Rockland and Islesboro, Taft would base his operations in Bar Harbor.
 There, he would stay on the 273-foot presidential yacht Mayflower, with its crew of 200.

 Taft first touched land in Eastport, then sailed on to Bar Harbor for a three-day stop.